-Led the formative evaluation of Save the Children’s $20 million program devoted to global knowledge sharing and building robust communities of practice related to food security programming.
+- Led the formative evaluation of Save the Children’s $5 million program devoted to global knowledge sharing and building robust communities of practice related to food security programming.

-Worked with the Ford Foundation in China – and NGO partners there -- on a strategic monitoring, evaluation, and learning system for the country office.
+- Consulted with the Ford Foundation in China – and NGO partners there – on a strategic monitoring, evaluation, and learning system for the country office.

 - Contributed a chapter to a book on understanding culture and cultural change for the Army Research Institute, a book targeted at army officers, as well as being lead expert for a training module for army staff on using appreciative inquiry to advise host country staff on organizational development and change.

 - Authored Oxfam America’s Rights-Oriented Programming for Effectiveness and Oxfam International’s Program Principles, which both served to strategically frame the organization’s long-term and rights-based approaches to development and social change.

-Designed a three-year, multi-level portfolio assessment of CARE’s work on women’s empowerment and oversaw the massaging of evaluation results into organizational practice.
+- Oversaw a three-year, multi-level portfolio assessment of CARE’s work on women’s empowerment and oversaw the massaging of evaluation results into organizational practice.

 Prior to accepting an appointment at MIIS, I worked for Oxfam America for four years, CARE USA for 12 years, during which time I had the opportunity to live and work in Mali for nearly seven years, Mozambique for four years, and Ethiopia for more than two years.
 My consulting has taken me to more than 30 countries in Africa, south and east Asia, and Latin America and the Caribbean.
 I’ve also worked with the Program for Appropriate Technology in Health and I was a Peace Corps volunteer in Mali.